 From 2018 to 2022 SND will undergo major changes in order to improve access to Swedish research data.
 The organisation will develop, grow, and expand its activities.
 This process is outlined in SND’s Strategic Plan.

-As of January 2018 SND is governed by a consortium consisting of seven universities.
-In the new organisation, the network of consortium members and 23 other universities is central.
-Each university in the network will establish a local unit or function for managing research data (Data Access Units or DAUs).
+As of 1 January 2018, SND is governed by a consortium consisting of seven universities.
+This new model for SND also encompasses the SND network with the consortium universities and 23 other higher education institutions and public research institutes.
+Each member of the network will establish a local unit or function for managing research data, a so-called Data Access Unit (DAU).

-The purpose of SND and the network is to provide a coordinated and secure system for describing, depositing, sharing, and finding data, nationally as well as internationally, to the Swedish research community.
-SND’s role will be to fulfil four main functions:
+The purpose of SND and the network is to provide the Swedish research community with a coordinated and quality assured system for describing, depositing, disseminating, and finding data, nationally as well as internationally.